 The lion, Panthera Leo, is in the category vulnerable on the IUCN red list.

-Explore more like this photograph in our African portfolio.
-In our nature photography portfolios, you can license and purchase fine art prints.
+Explore more like this photograph in my African lion portfolio.
+In my nature photography portfolios, you can purchase fine art prints as wall art as well stock photos are for sale.